jhkrug/jhkrug.github.io/_posts/2014-10-23-the_first_aaad.md

 documentation problems, issues with requests and usage reporting.
 I think it's fair to say that Lancaster, Sheffield and York are a few months further on with reporting than other institutions which, in some cases, have only had Alma for a few weeks.

-After lunch I was feeling that the three of us had been dominating discussions so I proposed that we try some ad-hoc report construction tutorials.
-Edinburgh Napier people suggested a couple of reports and we showed how to go about constructing the desired report in Analytics.
-This demonstrated the user interface and the use of filters and was effective in giving a feel of working with Analytics
+After lunch, I was feeling that the three of us had been dominating discussions, so I proposed that we try some ad-hoc report construction tutorials.
+Edinburgh Napier people suggested a couple of reports, and we showed how to go about constructing the desired report in Analytics.
+This demonstrated the user interface and the use of filters and was effective in giving a feel of working with Analytics.

 The feedback received from 14 attendees indicates that 100% thought the day was worthwhile and 100% would come to another one.
 The next meeting